partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/4-add-websockets copy.md

 ## Send the votes when the user clicks the button

-Now that you have enabled a WebSocket connection, add code that will enable the button to send a vote message when the user clicks the option:
+Now that you have started a WebSocket connection, add code that will enable the button to send vote data when the user chooses an option:

 ```ts
   const sendVote = (option: number) => {